isaacvetter/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 ------|---------|-------------------
 `patient` | `"123"`| String value with a patient id, indicating that the app was launched in the context of FHIR Patient 123.
 If the app has any patient-level scopes, they will be scoped to Patient 123.
 `encounter` | `"123"`| String value with an encounter id, indicating that the app was launched in the context of FHIR Encounter 123.
+`location` | `"123"`| String value with a location id, indicating that the app app was launched from the phyical place corresponding to FHIR Location 123.
 `need_patient_banner` | `true` or `false` (boolean) | Boolean value indicating whether the app was launched in a UX context where a patient banner is required (when `true`) or not required (when `false`).
 An app receiving a value of `false` should not take up screen real estate displaying a patient banner.
 `resource` | `"MedicationPrescription/123"`| String value with a relative resource link, describing some specific resource context for the (in this case, a particular medication prescription).
 This is a generic mechanism to communicate to an app that a particular resource is "of interest" at launch time.
 `intent` | `"reconcile-medications"`| String value describing the intent of the application launch (see notes [below](#launch-intent))